Egon Spengler: Ghostbusters: Afterlife (2021)

 In June 2021, Egon captured one of Gozer's minions, which Gozer needed to successfully manifest on Earth, and used the creature in an attempt to lure Gozer into the trap field.
 When the ambush failed because the traps' capacitors malfunctioned, Gozer sent the other minion to attack Egon, who suffered a fatal cardiac arrest and died before Gozer could learn its trapped minion's whereabouts.

 Egon's death results in Callie and her two children, Trevor and Phoebe, moving from Chicago to Summerville to take possession of his house and belongings.
+Because of knowing that their grandfather left their mother and them never had acquainted with him as well as not knowing his past as a Ghostbuster, the children thinks Egon was a ne'er-do-well.
 Though unseen by his family as a poltergeist (Class 2 or 3, noncorporeal and telekinetic), Egon's presence guides Phoebe into continuing with his plan to defeat Gozer, and she eventually stages an ambush after forming her own Ghostbusters team.
 In the process, Egon establishes a familial bond with Phoebe which he was unable to do with Callie when he was alive, as Phoebe takes after him.
-In turn, Phoebe is affectionate to her ghostly grandfather, respecting Egon as a fellow scientist, and feeling hurt when her mother expresses contempt for Egon.
-He also guides Callie to realize that, even if he wasn't present, he had always kept an eye on her life.
+In turn, Phoebe is affectionate to her ghostly grandfather, respecting Egon as a fellow scientist and chess player, and feeling hurt when her mother expresses contempt for Egon.
+He also guides Callie to realize that, even if he was not present, he had always kept an eye on her life.
 When Ray, Peter and Winston arrive to aid the family in stopping Gozer, Egon materializes as a fully formed Class 4 Full Torso Apparition (much like the Library Ghost when in human form in the first film) beside Phoebe to help them one last time.
 He embraces his family and acknowledges his colleagues before fading away to the afterlife.

-Outside of archived audio clips, Egon has no speaking lines throughout the film and his face was obscured in present day shots until his return as a ghost.
+Outside of archived audio clips, Egon has no speaking lines throughout the film and his face was obscured in present-day shots until his return as a ghost.
 The likeness of Harold Ramis was recreated digitally for key shots in conjunction with body doubles (Bob Gunton and Ivan Reitman).
 In the beginning of the credits at the end of the film, the words "For Harold" are seen once again.